February 23, 2026 · 8 min read

 | Brand Size | Small | Small | Growing | Large |

-Key takeaway: For most affiliates, a major program with established terms, brand recognition, and competitive fixed rates will generate more revenue than a niche program.
+What the table actually tells you: For most affiliates, a major program with established terms, brand recognition, and competitive fixed rates will generate more revenue than a niche program with theoretically similar ceilings.
 PureOdds offers 50% flat RevShare to all affiliates — no tiers, no negotiation, no carryover.
+The gap between "up to 50%" and "50% for everyone" is the difference between a ceiling and a floor.

 Framework for Evaluating Any Small Program